yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/SL2SS_changelog.md

 For full functionality of StackSplit the following (original) SplitLab functions are modified or added during the installation process.
-For the changes included in the original stacksplit repo the related functions are marked with a asterix (*).
+For the changes included in the original StackSplit repo the related functions are marked with a asterix (*).

 | Function | Changes | | Remark |